jantman/blog/content/2012/03/using-virtualbox-remotely.md

 to get VirtualBox working nicely assuming you've never set it up for VRDP (its Virtual Remote Desktop Protocol) before, and have a network connection (LAN or VPN or something) to the machine running VirtualBox.
-I currently have VirtualBox OSE 4.1.8 installed from [rpmfusion][] RPM.
-Most of this can be found in [Chapter 7 of the VirtualBox manual][], but here's a step-by-step method.
+I currently have VirtualBox OSE 4.1.8 installed from [rpmfusion](http://nonfree.rpmfusion.org/) RPM.
+Most of this can be found in [Chapter 7 of the VirtualBox manual](http://www.virtualbox.org/manual/ch07.html), but here's a step-by-step method.

 <ol>
 <li>
-First, download the Oracle (non-free) Oracle VirtualBox VM Extension Pack tarball from the [VirtualBox Downloads Page][], which provides VRDP support (as well as support for the virtual USB 2.0 device, Intel PXE Boot ROM support for the E1000 NIC driver, and experimental Linux host PCI passthrough suport).
+First, download the Oracle (non-free) Oracle VirtualBox VM Extension Pack tarball from the [VirtualBox Downloads Page](https://www.virtualbox.org/wiki/Downloads), which provides VRDP support (as well as support for the virtual USB 2.0 device, Intel PXE Boot ROM support for the E1000 NIC driver, and experimental Linux host PCI passthrough suport).
 Then install it using: